 - Patty Melt: If you find yourself downtown Charleston late night, be sure to pop into Rarebit Restaurant and get their delicious patty melt.
 If you are not in the area, you can now make your own.

 - Bagel with Cucumber: The Co-Op on Sullivan’s Island has a great breakfast menu and I put the bagel at the top of the list.
 We fancied-up the cream cheese just because that’s what we do.
+If you really want to fire it up, make tzatziki cream cheese for the bagel.

 - The Burger: Every town in America has their special burgers.
 It’s no different down South, except Little Jacks Tavern won one a best burger in America award, so we take a page out of their menu, add a sauce we somewhat replicated from Casa Tua Club in Miami and presto, our favorite burger.
 Little Jack’s also makes an amazing crudités platter, so we used it as an inspiration for this recipe.